 - The Role of Free Fatty Acid Receptors (FFARs) on mesenchymal stem cell (MSC) signal transduction;

-- Research into Free Fatty Acid receptors (FFARs), and more widely G-protein coupled receptors (GPCRs), would naturally align to a number of ongoing projects within the school: Anti Inflammatory Modulation; Bone Development and Osteoporosis; Signal Transduction Genetics; Type II Diabetes Mellitus Development/Regulation as well as developing the School’s expertise in Biochemistry with an emphasis on Cellular Signalling and Signal Transduction pathways.
+- Research into Drug repurposing, Free Fatty Acid receptors (FFARs), and more widely G-protein coupled receptors (GPCRs), aligns to a number of ongoing projects within the school: Anti Inflammatory Modulation; Bone Development and Osteoporosis; Signal Transduction Genetics; Type II Diabetes Mellitus Development/Regulation as well as developing the School’s expertise in Biochemistry with an emphasis on Cellular Signalling and Signal Transduction pathways.

-- Research has benefitted from collaborations with clinical, academic and industrial colleagues from institutions including: University Hospitals, Leicester; University of Leicester (Honorary Lecturer); Les Mills
+Research has benefitted from collaborations with clinical, academic and industrial colleagues from institutions including: University Hospitals, Leicester; University of Leicester (Honorary Lecturer); University of Leeds; Les Mills.

 - Bahsoun S, Coopman K and Akam EC.
 The impact of cryopreservation on bone marrow-derived mesenchymal stem cells: a systematic review.
 Journal of Translational Medicine (2019) 17, 397; doi:10.1186/s12967-019-02136-7